Strongly Focused Gravitational Waves: The Relevant / Irrelevant Form

-The goal for the rest of this section is to bring the equations of Section 2 into a relevant\,/\,irrelevant form that exhibits the essential constituents that have to be treated carefully, and sweeps everything else into ``generic terms'' that we don't need to know much about. \begin{proposition} In this proposition, ignore Definition \ref{def:constraintfield}, and regard $\Phi(x)$ and $\Phi^{\sharp}(x)$ as independent, sufficiently differentiable fields on $\text{\bf Strip}_{\infty}$ with values in $\range$ and $\ranges$, respectively.
+We will construct vacuum fields for which $\Psi$ has a nontrivial limit as $u\to -\infty$. \begin{proposition} In this proposition, ignore \eqref{consconscons}, regard $\Phi$ and $\Phi^{\sharp}$ as independent, sufficiently differentiable fields with values in $\range$ and $\ranges$, respectively.
 Set

 and